Elle Macpherson, 55, Wows In A Tiny Swimsuit In Sizzling Beach Photos

-Elle Macpherson proved once again that most definitely nothing but a number as she shared a number of new uploads from a recent beach day to her Instagram account this week.
-The flawless 55-year-old supermodel put her model body on display as she rocked a backless swimsuit and also shared one of the big secrets to her healthy lifestyle.
+Elle Macpherson proved once again that age is most definitely nothing but a number as she shared new uploads from a recent beach day to her Instagram account this week.
+The flawless 55-year-old supermodel put her body on display as she rocked a backless swimsuit and shared one of her big secrets to her healthy lifestyle.

-Elle kicked things off in her first upload with a video that showed her as she sultrily walked towards the ocean at sunset.
-Her world-famous uber long legs were on full display as her profile moved closer and closer to the water with her whole back fully exposed, while the star’s long poker straight hair flowed in the wind as she walked into the setting sun.
+Elle kicked things off in her first upload with a video that showed her sultrily walking towards the ocean at sunset.
+Her world-famous long legs were on full display as her profile moved closer to the water with her whole back fully exposed.
+The star’s long, straight hair flowed in the wind as she walked into the setting sun.

-But that most certainly wasn’t the only look at her fit and toned body in her swimsuit that Elle treated her hundreds of thousands of followers to on November 6.
+That certainly wasn’t the only look at her fit and toned body Elle treated her hundreds of thousands of followers to on November 6.

-She then posted another snap to her account in a separate upload that had her looking years younger than her actual age.
-That time, Elle could be seen walking away from the camera in the booty-baring one-piece as she held on tight to her green water bottle filled with healthy green juice.
+She then posted another snap in a separate upload that had her looking years younger than her actual age.
+In this snap, Elle could be seen walking away from the camera in the booty-baring one-piece as she held on tight to her water bottle filled with healthy green juice.

 View this post on Instagram